How the Construction Industry Can Help Prevent Wildfires

 Another way for the industry to do it’s part in preventing future devastation is to make choices that support the environment.
 Using technology to streamline projects, fleet management systems to monitor the health of equipment, and practising recycling programs for construction waste can all play a role at making a construction site a little greener.

 Choosing sustainable building materials is another way to inadvertently reduce environmental stressors and protect our planet from fires.
 No act is too small, or too large, to make a difference.

 Everyone Can Help Fight and Prevent Wildfires

 Whether building in Calgary, California, or Australia, or anywhere else in the world, fire safety needs to be taken seriously.
-Contractors should educate themselves on safety practises both to prevent fires, and how to properly work to fight them with fire fighters, and to stay safe while demoing and rebuilding in areas affected by a fire.
+Contractors should educate themselves on safety practices both to prevent fires, and how to properly work to fight them with firefighters, and to stay safe while demoing and rebuilding in areas affected by a fire.

 The construction industry is in a unique position to build relationships with firefighters to assist in fire maintenance and prevention, introduce fire and fume safety into training protocols, and challenge the building standards and material “norms” currently found in construction.
 Without a doubt, there is a role for construction in wildfire prevention and protection.
 As the industry responsible for building our world, it should become more of a duty to stand up, ask questions, and push for change on behalf of those who do not have the power to do so.